The Week in Review from Newport Beach City Manager Grace Leung - Newport Beach News

 COVID-19 Cases in Newport Beach

-The number of COVID-19 cases in Newport Beach as of August 7 is 902 and the total cases in Orange County is 38,711.
-The number of recovered COVID-19 patients countywide as of August 7 is 28,109.
+The number of COVID-19 cases in Newport Beach as of August 13 was 930 and the total cases in Orange County was 42,171.
+The number of recovered COVID-19 patients countywide as of August 13 was 32,984.

 These figures are provided to Orange County by the California Department of Public Health.
-Please note that the reported cases may be lower because of issues with the California Department of Public Health’s electronic laboratory reporting system.
-The State is working to resolve the issue.
+The State reports that recent issues with the California Department of Public Health’s electronic laboratory reporting system have been resolved, and that the case counts are now up to date.

 COVID-19 News and Resources